 The wall paintings were created around 1250 and were covered with layers of whitewash at the Reformation and only rediscovered in the 19th century.

 The paintings on the north wall of the chancel depict the Garden of Eden, with Eve being created from one of Adam's ribs, the serpent tempting the couple, and then their expulsion from the Garden.
 The final scene shows Adam digging and Eve spinning while they are rebuked by an angel.

-In the window embrasures are fascinating scenes of traditional medieval life, such as sewing seeds, digging and pruning a tree.
+In the window embrasures are fascinating scenes of traditional medieval life, such as sowing seeds, digging and pruning a tree.
 There is also a scene of a nobleman hawking on horseback.
 These scenes are thought to be the traditional Labours of the Months, representing the traditional cycle of the seasons and its associated activities.

 While the north wall frieze is from the Old Testament the south wall murals depict New Testament scenes creating a timeline of events.
 First, you see the Annunciation, then the Nativity (oddly showing Mary and Joseph asleep), followed by the Crucifixion, the Descent from the Cross, Christ's burial and finally the discovery of the empty tomb.